danbev/learning-ai/notes/quantization.md

 scale =  ------------- = 3.9215686274509803
          255 - 0
 ```
 So 3.9215686274509803 is the scale factor.
-So to convert a floating point in
+So to convert a floating point into
 our range we can use this scaling factor:
 ```
 int quantanised_value = value / scale